 Should You Take Curcumin or Turmeric?

-These may contain mostly turmeric powder with only a tiny amount of curcumin.
-To ensure you’re getting a quality product, always check the label.
-Look for supplements that clearly state the amount of curcuminoids or specify that the product contains a high concentration of curcumin (like 95% curcuminoids).
+If you’re considering a curcumin supplement, it’s important to check the label.
+Some products labeled as “turmeric curcumin” primarily contain turmeric powder with only a small amount of curcumin.
+To ensure you’re getting a concentrated product, look for supplements that specify the percentage of curcuminoids or list a standardized curcumin extract (such as 95% curcuminoids).

 For example, Manna Liposomal Curcumin contains 95% pure curcumin extract from turmeric.
 A supplement that lists only turmeric without specifying the curcumin content might not deliver the health benefits you’re after.